-One of the most performed functions during day to day activities of a system admin is data archiving or data compression/Decompression.
-And normally we use ‘tar’ command to do so but there are other options as well for data archiving or extraction, but that’ the tutorial for another time.
-In this tutorial, we are going to discuss ‘Tar’ command & the various actions we can achieve using it All these commands will work on most of the Linux distributions.
+One of the most performed functions during the day to day activities of a system admin is data archiving or data compression/Decompression.
+And normally we use the ‘tar’ command to do so but there are other options as well for data archiving or extraction, but that’ the tutorial for another time.
+In this tutorial, we are going to discuss tar command examples & the various actions we can achieve using them All these commands will work on most of the Linux distributions.

 It is certainly the most popular & widely used command for compressing or decompressing files.
-It has integrated compression & create an archive with “.tar” extension & we can then also use compress it with ‘gzip’ or ‘bzip2’ compression method.
+It has integrated compression & creates an archive with the “.tar” extension & we can then also use compress it with the ‘gzip’ or ‘bzip2’ compression method.

 Creating a simple archive

-To create a simple archive of using tar, syntax is
+To create a simple archive of using tar, the syntax is

 $ tar -cvf output.tar /path/input